The Structure of Croquet England

 - Secretary to the Executive

-- Up to 6 other members, appointed by the Board of Trustees.
+- Up to 6 Executive Directors, appointed by the Board of Trustees.

 The Executive appoints the Operations Manager (based in the Organisation's office) who reports to the Chief Executive Officer and is a non-voting member.

 The Standing Committees, Secretariats and Advisory Groups are organised into those that service the Organisation and those that govern and administer the sport.
 Individual Standing Committees and Advisory Groups and Panels report to a nominated Executive Director who is responsible for liaising with them to ensure that policies are followed and projects are completed.

 The President and any guests invited by the Chief Executive Officer may attend meetings of the Executive and speak but not vote.

 Committees and Advisory Groups

 - Marketing and Communications

 - Rules (GC)